 And those problems come with specific needs.

 Many of your clients will understand this perfectly and not resent you for it.
 Yet, there will always be people who think that you “owe” them and who will contact you to let you know that what you are charging is wrong.
+According to them, your Highly Sensitive coaching rates should be on par with what they want to pay, not what is reasonable for you.

 I think nowadays with all kinds of internet hypes and the ability to work from home, a lot of people feel a kind of hyped, fake pressure to turn their precious and healthy hobby into something more.